fluthjs/fluth-doc/docs/en/api/plugin/debugNode.md

 # debugNode

-Debug plugin that triggers debugger breakpoints at the current node based on conditions, used for precise debugging control.
+Debugging plugin that triggers a debugger breakpoint at the current node based on conditions, used for precise debugging control.

 :::warning Note
-Browsers may filter `debugger` statements in `node_modules`, causing debugger breakpoints to not work.
-You need to manually enable debugging for `node_modules` in browser developer tools -> settings -> ignore list.
+Browsers may filter out `debugger` statements in `node_modules`, causing breakpoints to not work.
+You may need to manually add `node_modules` to the ignore list in your browser's developer tools settings to enable debugging.
 :::

 ## Type Definition